TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 response=eyJra...9t2LQ
 ```

-The Wallet’s response **SHOULD be encrypted as a JWE (JSON Web Encryption)**, depending on the selected Verifier Verifier strategy.
+The Wallet’s response **MAY be encrypted as a JWE (JSON Web Encryption)**, depending on the selected Verifier Verifier strategy.

 - When **personal data or sensitive claims are disclosed**, encryption **MUST** be applied to prevent intermediaries (e.g., external API verifiers or payment gateways) from accessing User data.
 - If the Verifier is using a fully **in-house Verifier** with a secure channel (e.g., TLS and direct communication), encryption MAY be optional, depending on the privacy requirements.